zachwarner/zachwarner.github.io/research.md

 "Perceptions of Uncertainty" (with Michael DeCrescenzo and Benjamin Toff).
 Two experiments fielded, and another experiment in nationally-representative survey to be fielded in 2022.

 "What They Say, or How They Say It?
-Content and Affect in Election Observation Reports" (with J. Andrew Harris, Waleed Hashmi, and Ethan Fulton).
+Content and Affect in Election Observation Reports" (with J. Andrew Harris and Waleed Hashmi).

 "simic: Simulating and Measuring Ideological Congruence" (with Kevin Fahey and René Lindstädt).
 R package in beta testing.